 Regardless of the circumstances or time of year, finding ways to support your mental health is always important.
-Today, our wellbeing expert Lily Silverton discusses her top tips to prioritise your mental health on World Health Day and beyond.
+Today, our wellbeing expert Lily Silverton discusses her top tips to prioritise your mental health and beyond.

 We’re all familiar with yoga and meditation as remedies for stress.
 But while those practices are incredibly beneficial, sometimes you crave something a bit different.
 In fact, often a totally new (and perhaps slightly strange) practice can be just the tonic your brain needs to step away from a place of stress and worry.

 Below is a list of Lily's 5 favourite esoteric methods to turn to when she's feeling stressed, worried or anxious.
 They all work by interrupting the stress response in the brain – our fight/flight/freeze switch – which tends to be activated far too often in our modern lives.

 Developed by Harvard professor Amy Cuddy, this takes a fake-it-till-you-make-it approach.
 Cuddy discovered that body language shapes both how we feel and behave – and that different postures will release different amounts of hormones (particularly those that affect stress levels).
 We can improve our ability to cope with stress by taking a ‘high power’ posture – one in which you take up a lot of space (think, Wonder Woman or someone man-spreading on the tube) – for just a few minutes.
 Great for when you’re feeling nervous about a presentation or a upcoming date.
 Watch her TED talk for more guidance and information on this incredible phenomenon.

 People tell you to take a deep breath when you’re stressed because it works!
 Ideally you want to take that breath into your belly, as this will target your largest cranial nerve – the Vegas nerve – which connects with the stress response in the brain and will help signal to the mind that everything is okay.
 Try it here.